DimitrieStoica/anotherstoic.github.io/aws/api-gateway.md

 - throttle and monitor requests to protect the backend
 - integrates with AWS Lambda, AWS Marketplace
 - DDoS protection with CloudFront

+> JSON schema to validate data going through the API Gateway